ellisrucker/Foxhound/README.md

 (Mock Spreadsheet Example)

+## Key Concepts
+**Identifiers**: Every sample the lab receives is assigned a unique identifier comprising of the first 3 initials of the patient's first name, the last initial of their last name, and a 7 digit number representing the year, month, and accession number associated with the sample.
+Patients are identified by the ID of their first submitted sample.
+Cases are identified by the mother’s patient ID.
+As such, a single ID could potentially refer to either a specific sample, patient, or case depending on the context.

+**Relationships**: All patients involved with a test are assigned a tag signifying their relationship to the unborn child (M = maternal, P = paternal, D = egg donor, MP = mother's father, etc.).
+In the event that multiple patients share a relationship, they are differentiated by a number following the letter (e.g. C1 & C2)

+**Lab Procedures**: The terms Genotype and Plasma refer to specific lab procedures used to conduct testing.
+The spreadsheet typically contains details such as the the month and day the procedure was conducted as well as the initials of the employee who performed it.
+Asterisks within a procedure cell signifies that the given procedure needs to be run in order to advance the test.

 This system poses a number of issues:
 * The date associated a case will often be changed in order to move ongoing cases closer to the bottom of the spreadsheet with other open cases